Canada's Natural Resources: Clean Technology & Innovation

 The global demand for clean innovation – new technologies, products and practices that improve environmental performance – is rapidly growing.
 Accelerating the pace of clean innovation in Canada is not only an important tool for meeting climate and environmental goals, it also represents a critical economic opportunity across our entire resource sector.

-Canada’s natural resource companies are passionate practitioners of clean tech innovation who have long depended on their ongoing commitment to such to continuously improve environmental performance, build public confidence, and enhance global competitiveness.
+Canada’s natural resource companies are passionate practitioners of clean tech innovation with a longstanding and productive commitment to continuous improvement in the areas of environmental performance, global competitiveness and public confidence.

 This “triple bottom line”— economic profitability, environmental sustainability, and social equity - continues to be essential to the future of natural resource development in Canada, as well as around the world.